-1. Fold tissue paper (approximate size should be 8 x 10 inches) a number of times.
+Instructions:1.
+Fold tissue paper (approximate size should be 8 x 10 inches) at least four times but you can fold even more.
 It should be folded edge to edge, not corner to corner.

-2. Cut small shapes from the paper, but unlike snowflakes, don’t cut off any corners (it’s important to keep the rectangular shape of the tissue paper).
+2. Cut small shapes from the paper, but be sure not to cut off any corners as we want to keep the rectangular shape of the tissue paper to hang them after.